foldda/charian/README.md

 ## How does it work

 Imagine you're moving house: you would first pack household items into boxes, disassemble them if required, and then transport the boxes using a courier company.
-Once the boxes are delivered to the new place, you would unpack the boxes, reassemble the items, and replace them to their designated places.
+Once the boxes are delivered to the new place, you would unpack the boxes, reassemble the items, and re-place them to their designated places.

-Serializing data using Charian is similar to the moving house exercise, except we are packing and moving data rather than household items.
+Similar to moving house, serializing data using Charian involves (data) packing, transporting, and unpacking.
 In Charian serialization, a data-sending program would -

 1) create an Rda object and use it as a container,
 2) use the **Setter** methods to “pack” data items that require transfer into the container, and then
 3) use the **ToString** method to convert the container to an RDA string.

-Then, a data "courier" process takes over transporting the data container in the form of a string.
-Such a process can be saving the string to a file or a database table, or sending it to a network destination via a network protocol.
+Then, a data "courier" process takes over transporting the data container - a string.
+It can be saving the string to a file or a database table, or sending it to a network destination via a network protocol.

 In the deserializing process, a data-receiving program, upon having received the RDA string, would -